atomic14/esp32_sdcard_audio/README.md

 ![SD Card Pins](images/sd-card-wiring.jpg)

+Make sure you update the `config.h` file with the gpio pins you have used for your SD Card.
+Double check that you have **NOT** re-used ones of the pins that has been setup for the speaker or microphone.

 # Usage

 To record audio press and hold the button.
 Recording will stop when you release the button.